thestackcollective/curriculum-site/module0/syllabus/index.md

 You can expect to work 18-20 hours throughout Mod 0, including the prework.
 Each Mod 0 course includes 3 total live sessions, held remotely over Zoom.

 ### Communication
-All Turing staff members will use Slack as the primary means of communication with students.
-As an incoming student, any information you need can usually be found in our Turing Slack workspace.
+All TheStackCollective staff members will use Slack as the primary means of communication with students.
+As an incoming student, any information you need can usually be found in our TheStackCollective Slack workspace.
 As a norm, we expect members of our community to respond to Slack messages within 24 hours.

 ## Grading
-While we don't have a traditional grading scale at Turing, your successful completion of this course depends on your ability to complete assignments on time, implement feedback on those assignments, and demonstrate your learning in a live evaluation.
+While we don't have a traditional grading scale at TheStackCollective, your successful completion of this course depends on your ability to complete assignments on time, implement feedback on those assignments, and demonstrate your learning in a live evaluation.

 On [this page](../lessons/), you will see all assignments organized into segments of work.
 Each segment is expected to be completed after a corresponding live session.